 - Step 6: Jump to the specific sections displaying high usage and use the graphs to identify where the problem is happening based on the additional guidance provided below.

-Once you have identified which project is using the most bandwidth, explore further based on your use case:
+Check your Top Paths to find the top consuming resources.
+Once you have identified which project and path is using the most bandwidth, explore further based on your use case:

 - If you are using Serverless Functions, you can investigate which Function has the highest execution values and work on optimizing the code for that function.
 Note that Serverless Functions also consume bandwidth.

-If you are using Incremental Static Regeneration, note that function invocations that happen on page revalidation are counted on the Usage tab (both for GB-hours and bandwidth).
+Cache-Control headers.
+If you are using Incremental Static Regeneration, note that Function invocations that happen on page revalidation are counted on the Usage tab (both for GB-hours and bandwidth).

 If you are using